-Home of fine rattan and wicker furniture White wicker at reasonable prices Beautifully handcrafted wicker and bamboo accessories for your selection RĂTTANDALE COMPANY The Wicker Shop 2658 Yonge St., Toronto

-481-7928

-THE COFFIN CORNER by Ron Hoff

-Recently it was our dubious pleasure to pay a tidy sum for the right to sit on cold metal bleachers right along the first base line at the C.N.E. stadium (not something we recommend to Jimmy Carter or any of the world's other sufferers).
+Home of fine rattan and wicker furniture White wicker at reasonable prices \ Beautifully handcraftedwicker and bamboo accessories for your selection RATTANDALE COMPANY The Wicker Shop 2658 Yonge St., Toronto 481-7928 THE COFFIN CORNER by Ron Hoff Recently it was our dubious pleasure to pay a tidy sum for the right to sit on cold metal bleachers right along the first base line at the C.N.E. stadium (not something we recommend to Jimmy Carter or any of the world's other sufferers).
 Great seats for a baseball game you say?
 Indeed.
 Trouble was we were trying to watch a football game.

-It was while watching said game, a contest involving the

-New Look In The Pinball Room

-Argos and Montreal with first

-overcome with partisan zeal

-lept to his feet, just as Tony

-Adams fired a perfect strike to

-Jim Burrow of the Als, and

-yelled with the optimism reserved for Toronto sports fans

-"A Grey Cup in our lifetime!"

-An elderly gentleman seated

-nearby was overheard to mumble, "Easy for you to say"' It

-occurred to us then that the

-Blue Jays fans can chant for

-a Pennant "in our lifetime".

-Leaf fans for Stanley's silver phrase has universal use.
+It was while watching said game, a contest involving the Argos and Montreal with first place at stake, that a fan overcome with partisan zeal lept to his feet, just as Tony Adams fired a perfect strike to Jim Burrow of the Als, and yelled with the optimism reserved for Toronto sports fans "A Grey Cup in our lifetime!"
+An elderly gentleman seated nearby was overheard to mumble, "Easy for you to say"' It occurred to us then that the phrase hast universal use.
+Blue Jays fans can chant for a Pennant "in our lifetime".
+Leaf fans for Stanley's silver mug and Blizzard fans for victory in the Soccer Bowl.